Beauty (clean)

 They are called chelating agents, meaningthey have the ability to bind other molecules, enabling the formula to maintain perfect stability.
 They have no impact on health.
 On the other hand, it is true that this ingredient has a significant environmental impact: it does not disintegrate in the environment and continues its work by "catching" molecules.

-However, given its harmlessness and effectiveness (natural alternatives exist but are less effective), we decided not to use it for the time being.
+However, given its safety and efficacy (natural alternatives do exist, but are less effective), we've decided not to do without it for the time being.

-It is true that some fragrance molecules can be allergenic or sensitising.
-Those that are allergenic must, by legal obligation, be listed at the very end of the composition when they exceed a certain threshold: 0.01% in rinsed products, 0.001% in non-rinsed products, so that people who are allergic to them can identify them.
-Why is it not indicated below these thresholds?
-Because these are the thresholds for triggering an allergic reaction for sensitised people.
+It's true that some fragrance molecules can be allergenic or sensitizing.
+In fact, those that are allergenic must, by law, be listed at the very end of the composition when they exceed a certain threshold: 0.01% in rinsed products, 0.001% in non-rinsed products, to enable allergy sufferers to identify them.
+Why aren't they indicated below these thresholds?
+Because these are the thresholds that trigger an allergic reaction in sensitized people.

 The assets we want in our formulas

-If we make it a point of honor to eliminate certain cosmetic components (which we no longer use personally), we put even more energy into selecting products with the cleanest, most expert and most effective the cleanest, most expert and most effective compositions possible.
-And because it would be impossible to list them all, discover below the non-exhaustive list of ingredients clean beauty that we favor in our assortment!
+While we make a point of eliminating certain cosmetic ingredients (which we personally no longer use), we put even more energy into selecting products with the cleanest, most expert and most effective compositions possible. the cleanest, most expert and most effective compositions possible.
+And because it would be impossible to list them all, here's a non-exhaustive list of our ingredients clean beauty ingredients in our range!

-We highly value natural ingredients but are also open to quality synthetic actives, because we strongly believe that science has as much to offer as natural and/or certified organic cosmetics.
-For example, some very sensitive skins cannot tolerate a 100% natural formulation; in terms ofanti-agingsome amazing feats have been achieved by cosmeceutical brands...
-It's up to each person to place their cursor where they want it.
+We place great value on natural ingredients, but are also open to quality synthetic active ingredients, because we firmly believe that science has as much to offer as natural and/or certified organic cosmetics.
+For example, some very sensitive skins cannot tolerate a 100% natural formulation.anti-agingsome amazing feats have been achieved by cosmeceutical brands...
+It's up to each individual to place his or her cursor where he or she wishes.

 Floral waters (or hydrolats) are obtained during the distillation process of essential oils.
-They are therefore distilled waters - much less concentrated than essential oils - with very interesting cosmetic virtues.
-Soothing, moisturising, balancing...
-They are mainly used in tonics, pure or in synergy with other active ingredients or hydrolats.
+They are therefore distilled waters - much less concentrated than essential oils - with highly interesting cosmetic virtues.
+Soothing, moisturizing, balancing...
+They are mainly used in tonics, either pure or in synergy with other active ingredients or hydrolats.
 There are as many benefits as there are floral waters on the market.

-Floral waters are notably present in the following lotions and tonics:
+Floral waters are notably present in the following lotions and toners:

 Ah, vegetable oils!
-They are the stars of our cosmetic products, asthey are found in almost all skin care products and very often as the "base" of a formula.
-Each oil has its own benefits: we don't stop at their nourishing powers alone.
-They can boost regeneration, be regulating, illuminating, protective... enough to satisfy all skin types, even mixed to oily skin!
+They're a bit like the stars of our cosmetic products, asthey're found in almost every skincare product, and very often as the "base" of a formula.
+Each oil has its own specific benefits, so we don't stop at their nourishing powers alone.
+They can boost regeneration, regulate, illuminate, protect... enough to satisfy all skin types, even combination to oily skin!

 You will find vegetable oils in the following products:

 Essential oils are real concentrates of natural benefits.
-While they are increasingly found in medicine cabinets, they are also widely used in clean cosmetics (e.g. moisturising creams, care oils or serums). cosmetics (e.g. moisturising creams, care oils or serums).
-They are known for their purifying, regenerating, purifying, anti-ageing, soothing properties...
+While they are increasingly found in medicine cabinets, they are also widely used in clean cosmetics cosmetics (e.g. moisturizers, treatment oils and serums).
+They are recognized for their cleansing, regenerating, purifying, anti-aging and soothing properties...
 They can also replace synthetic fragrances or be used to preserve a product naturally.

 Some emblematic products using the benefits of essential oils:

-Yes, that's right.
-The number of varieties is incalculable, because that would be like having to scour every square inch of the world!
-To name just a few plants that are very popular at Oh My Cream:aloe vera is ideal for moisturising and repairing the skin,oatmeal is very soothing,arnica is a natural anti-inflammatory, green tea has astringent and detoxifying properties, camomile is very effective in combating redness and feelings of discomfort...
+Yes, quite simply.
+The number of varieties is incalculable, because that would mean having to scour every square inch of the entire world!
+To name just a few of the plants we love at Oh My Cream:aloe vera is ideal for moisturizing and repairing the skin,oatmeal is very soothing,arnica is a natural anti-inflammatory, green tea has astringent and detoxifying properties, chamomile is very effective in combating redness and feelings of discomfort...

-Superfoods are not only good for our bodies, they are also good for our skin!
+Superfoods aren't just good for our bodies, they're good for our skin too!
 We love using them in our cosmetics for their ultra-protective antioxidant power.
-But why are you hearing so much about antioxidants?
-In our bodies, as in our skin, we have a natural reserve of antioxidants that fight free radicals (molecules that unbalance our cellular functioning) on a daily basis.
+But why are we talking so much about antioxidants?
+In our bodies, as in our skin, we have a natural reserve of antioxidants that we use every day to fight free radicals (molecules that unbalance our cellular functioning).
 The problem?
-When excessive stress, pollution and poor diet get in the way ... the natural antioxidant/free radical balance is upset.
-This is called oxidative stress.
-So, just like the importance of eating 5 fruits and vegetables a day, adopt treatments rich in pomegranate, goji berries, or broccoli .
+When excessive stress, pollution galore and poor diet get in the way... the natural antioxidant/free-radical balance is upset.
+This is known as oxidative stress.
+So, just as it's important to eat 5 fruits and vegetables a day, adopt skin care products rich in pomegranate, goji berries and broccoli.

-Mainly used in purifying and detoxifying masks, there are many varieties to meet the needs of all skin types.
-Why do we like them so much?
-By acting like real magnets on the surface of the skin, they are very effective in absorbing impurities and tightening pores, but not only that... they can also be found in many products for their anti-pollution and even soothing powers
+Mainly used in purifying and detoxifying masks, they come in many varieties to meet the needs of all skin types.
+Why do we love them so much?
+By acting like real magnets on the skin's surface, they are highly effective at absorbing impurities and helping to tighten pores, but that's not all... they can also be found in many products for their anti-pollution and even soothing powers.

-The clay mask is a classic, reinterpreted in several forms:
+The clay mask is a classic, reinterpreted in many forms:

-Although they have the same exfoliating function as fruit acids, fruit enzymes are less powerful: this is why they are recommended for sensitive skin.
+While they have the same exfoliating function as fruit acids, fruit enzymes are less potent, which is why they are recommended for sensitive skin.
 In this large family, we find papaya, kiwi, apple, pumpkin, pomegranate...
-Stimulating cell renewal, they also have the capacity to smooth the skin texture by nibbling the dead cells on the surface.
+Stimulating cell renewal, they also have the ability to smooth skin texture by nibbling away dead surface cells.

-Fruit enzymes are found in the following scrubs:
+Fruit enzymes are found in the following exfoliants:

 The main fruit acids used in cosmetics are lactic and glycolic acids.
-They belong to the family of alpha-hydroxy acids (AHA).
-These powerful exfoliating agents stimulate cell renewal, microcirculation and collagen synthesis.
-We prefer chemical exfoliants based on fruit acids to classic grainy scrubs because they are gentler and more respectful of the skin barrier.
+They belong to the alpha-hydroxy acid (AHA) family.
+These powerful exfoliants stimulate cell renewal, microcirculation and collagen synthesis.
+We prefer chemical exfoliants based on fruit acids to classic grainy scrubs, because they are gentler and more respectful of the cutaneous barrier.

 Fruit acids can be found in masks, lotions and exfoliating powders:

-We love this molecule which has the capacity to retain up to 1000 times its weight in water!
-Hyaluronic acid, although naturally present in the skin, sees its natural reserves diminish over time, increasing dehydration but also small wrinkles.
-This is why offering a supplement through a cream or a serum for example, is not a luxury!
+We love this molecule, which can retain up to 1,000 times its weight in water!
+Hyaluronic acid, while naturally present in the skin, sees its natural reserves diminish over time, increasing dehydration and fine lines.
+That's why offering a supplement in the form of a cream or serum, for example, is no luxury!

 This star moisturizing ingredient is present in many compositions:

-Probiotics are the "guardian bacteria" that our skin may need to defend itself against bad bacteria.
-They help to rebalance and strengthen the skin flora and are also highly recommended for very sensitive skin.
-To find out more, you can read our article Our favourite skincare products with probiotics and their benefits.
+Probiotics are like the "guardian bacteria" our skin may need to defend itself against bad bacteria.
+They help rebalance and strengthen the skin's flora, and are also highly recommended for very sensitive skin.
+To find out more, read our article Our favorite probiotic skincare products and their benefits.

-You will find it in these products for example:
+You'll find it in these products, for example:

-Peptides are powerful anti-ageing active ingredients whose role is to "give a hand" to the cell renewal process.
-Widely used in clean cosmetics, they are very interesting for slowing down the appearance of wrinkles and the loss of skin firmness since peptides stimulate fibroblasts and activate their own production.
+Peptides are powerful anti-aging active ingredients whose role is to "give a helping hand" to the cell renewal process.
+Widely used in clean cosmetics, they are highly effective in slowing the appearance of wrinkles and loss of skin firmness, since peptides stimulate fibroblasts and activate their own production.
 The circle is complete!
 They also have an anti-stain and anti-pollution action.

-For a good dose of anti-ageing thanks to peptides, we bet on :
+For a healthy dose of anti-aging peptides, opt for :

-Yes, fine particles, exhaust fumes and blue lights accelerate ageing, sensitise and dull the complexion.
-So, vitamins are antioxidants by nature.
-But some active ingredients are antioxidants in higher doses: this is the case of superoxide dismutase, asaxanthin, glutathione (active ingredients naturally present in our body), resveratrol...
-They are particularly appreciated for their high protection against pollution, since their role is to neutralise free radicals.
-Lastly, they are mainly found in very technical products.
+That's right, fine particles, exhaust fumes and blue lights accelerate ageing, sensitize and dull the complexion.
+Yes, vitamins are antioxidants by nature.
+But some active ingredients do so in higher doses: this is the case with superoxide dismutase, asaxanthin, glutathione (active ingredients naturally present in our bodies), resveratrol...
+They are particularly appreciated for their high protection against pollution, since their role is to neutralize free radicals.
+Finally, they are mainly found in highly technical products.

-Some treatments using the properties of antioxidants to help urban skin:
+A few skincare products that use the properties of antioxidants to help urban skin :

-Vitamin C (or L-ascorbic acid) is theultimate radiance and anti-stain ingredient.
-It also neutralises free radicals (aka pollution) and boosts collagen production, making it a great anti-ageing ingredient.
-We take care to select products with the highest quality vitamin C content, but also by favouring its stabilised formula as it is a very fragile vitamin.
-For more details, see our article Vitamin C: why does my skin need it?
+Vitamin C (or L-ascorbic acid) is theradiance and anti-stain active ingredient par excellence.
+It also neutralizes free radicals (aka pollution) and boosts collagen production, making it a super anti-aging ingredient.
+We take great care to select products with the highest quality vitamin C content, but we also give priority to its stabilized formula, as it is a very fragile vitamin.
+For more details, read our article Vitamin C: why does my skin need it?

-For a vitamin C cure, we rely on :
+For a vitamin C cure, opt for :

-Retinol is a powerful anti-ageing ingredient.
-Capable of acting right down to the deepest layers of the skin, it stimulates the production of collagen and elastin fibres, to better limit the appearance of wrinkles... but not only that.
-It also promotes cell renewal, smoothing skin texture and allowing the skin to reduce the appearance of pigmentation spots or the remnants of old imperfections.
-We are now able to offer this super-active in non-irritating versions so that you only get the benefits.
-Sensitive skin can also turn to a new natural active called bakuchiol which delivers similar results ;-)
+Retinol is a powerful anti-aging active ingredient.
+Capable of acting deep down in the skin's layers, it stimulates the production of collagen and elastin fibers, to better limit the appearance of wrinkles... but that's not all.
+It also promotes cell renewal, smoothing skin texture and helping to reduce the appearance of pigmentation spots or the vestiges of old imperfections.
+We're now able to offer this super-active in non-irritating versions, so you can reap all the benefits.
+Sensitive skins can also turn to a new natural active ingredient called bakuchiol, which delivers similar results ;-)

-Niacinamide (or Vitamin B3) is a vitamin with numerous cosmetic benefits, mainly found in serums and which has the particularity of being very stable.
-Among other things, it smoothes the skin texture and fights against imperfections, brings radiance to the complexion and stimulates the production of collagen, which makes it an excellent anti-ageing active.
+Niacinamide (or Vitamin B3) is a vitamin with numerous cosmetic benefits, mainly found in serums.
+Among other things, it smoothes skin texture and fights imperfections, adds radiance to the complexion and stimulates collagen production, making it an excellent anti-aging active ingredient.
 And, like other vitamins, it has antioxidant properties that help protect the skin from pollution.
-Niacinamide really does have it all!
+Niacinamide has it all!

 To test niacinamide in action, turn to :

-Plant stem cells, the use of which in cosmetics is the result of extensive scientific research, are highly valued for slowing down skin ageing.
-They are able to effectively stimulate the self-renewal process of the skin cells.
-We believe in this new and advanced anti-ageing technology!
+Plant stem cells, the use of which in cosmetics is the fruit of lengthy scientific research, are highly appreciated for slowing down skin ageing.
+They are capable of effectively stimulating the self-renewal process of skin cells.
+We have great faith in this new, cutting-edge anti-aging technology!